September 25th

 Commentary:

 • One cannot find a friend better than a spouse.
 There are many stages of life and one leans on different people at different times for different requirements.
-He eventually does outgrow them all.
-One depends on parents in childhood, but then, the parents pass on...
+Eventually, he outgrows them all.
+One depends on parents from childhood, but then, parents pass on...
 One may think children, but, they grow their wings and move on...
 Friends come and go.
-It is only the spouse that hops on the wagon during the prime of one's life and stays on till the end - be it good times or bad!
-The most intimate and longest relationship one can possibly share throughout his life is with the spouse.
+Only the spouse, who hops on the wagon during the prime of one's life, stays on till the end—be it good times or bad!
+The most intimate and longest relationship which one can possibly share throughout his life is with the spouse.
 Hence, there is no friend better than the wife/husband!

 • One can have the best of comforts.
-But, if he is imprisoned in the shackles of a jail cell, or even inside the walls of a palatial mansion for that matter, he can't be happy!
-The sense of liberation one feels in freedom is second to none and all beings always long for that complete freedom.
+But, if he is imprisoned in the shackles of restraint, be it in a prison cell or inside the walls of a palatial mansion, he can't be happy!
+The sense of liberation one feels in freedom is unsurpassed and all beings long for that complete freedom always.

-• The householder's stage has been deemed the best of all stages of life!
+• A householder's stage of life has been deemed the best of all stages of life!
 The technical definition of a gṛhastha (householder) is a person who is married and is undertaking the responsibilities of the family.
-Why is this stage considered as the best of all stages of life?
+Why is this stage considered the best of all stages in life?
 It is because he is in the prime years of his life.
-His schooling is completed, his body is hale and healthy, and his children and elders alike look for support from him.
-He is the one who helps sustain all the other 3 stages of life in the society, namely - student-hood; retirement; old age.
+His schooling is complete, his body is hale and healthy, and his children and elders alike look for support from him.
+He is the one who helps sustain all the other 3 stages of life in society, namely—student-hood; retirement; old age.

 Nothing equals the happiness of the person who performs his deeds to the best of his abilities and knows the value of these privileges when he has them.